Si944-byte/Finance-Data-OS/README.md

 Week 6 - Rolling Metrics, Cost Modeling and Cleaner Pipeline ✅

-Week 7 - Ship a reliable, incremental workflow for signals/backtests/trades/tuning with clear manifests, parity validation, and a Power BI page for tuning results.
+Week 7 - Ship a reliable, incremental workflow for signals/backtests/trades/tuning with clear manifests, parity validation, and a Power BI page for tuning results.✅

 Scope (what’s in)